JZXHanta/DaysSinceCalc/README.md

 ### How to install:

-- Clone
+- Clone this repo
-- cd into cloned directory
+- CD into cloned directory: `cd DaysSinceCalc`
 - Install dependencies:
   - With UV:
     `uv sync`